-The best part was watching the ducks in the area get released from their enclosures and happily running through the paddies, the beautiful historical houses we passed and all of the health-conscious café’s.
+The best part was watching the ducks in the area get released from their enclosures and happily running through the paddies.

-We also loved seeing everyone arrive for their yoga class, doing their salutations and then happily leaving feeling refreshed and revived.
+We also enjoyed seeing everyone arrive for their yoga class, doing their salutations and then happily leaving feeling refreshed and revived.

-Right, so it’s pretty standard that you can’t visit Ubud without making your way to the Tegalalang Rice Terraces.
+Right, so it’s pretty standard that you can’t visit Ubud without making your way to the Tegallalang Rice Terraces.

 Just the drive itself was magical.

-Fresh, crisp air, lush forests, babbling brooks, the echoes of birds through the trees and the city slowly coming to life.
+Fresh, crisp air, lush forests, babbling brooks, the echoes of birds through the trees and the town slowly coming to life.

 The rice fields are absolutely beautiful when the morning light begins to stream through the high palm trees.

-There are so many cafés, restaurants, and market stalls to enjoy along the edge of the rice fields and then there are the many Bali swings and cute photo spots.
+There are so many cafés, restaurants, and market stalls to enjoy along the edge of the rice field.
+You also get the many Bali swings and cute photo spots scattered around too.

-We were not really tea drinkers back then so we didn’t pay much attention to them, but they really have some amazing local coffees!
+We were not really tea drinkers back then so we didn’t pay much attention to those, but they really have some amazing local coffees!

-Nex to Nung Nung Waterfall there is a plantation that also had its own Bali swing and other cute photo spots.
+Next to Nung Nung Waterfall there is a plantation that also has its own Bali swing and other cute photo spots.

-Our recommended must trys: Bali coffee, mocha coffee, vanilla coffee, cocoa coffee, and coconut coffee!
+Our recommended must-tries: Bali coffee, mocha coffee, vanilla coffee, cocoa coffee, and coconut coffee.

 This is also your perfect opportunity to try out Kopi Luwak, the world’s most expensive coffee.
 The beans are collected from the Asian Palm Civet that eats the finest and ripest cherries but is unable to digest the bean.
 If you don’t already know, just consider how they retrieve the beans… A different experience…

-We highly recommend that you visit Pura Gunung Kawi or as translated, the temple of the Mountain Poets.
+We highly recommend that you visit Pura Gunung Kawi or as it’s translated: The Temple of the Mountain Poets.